 Tool to create restore disc

-Tip: Any Windows computer can still use a Microsoft Windows install CD to install Windows.
-However, any software and drivers that were included with the computer will not be installed.
-When using a Windows CD instead of the restore partition you'll need to install the drivers individually after Windows has been installed.
+Any Windows computer can still use a Microsoft Windows install CD to install Windows.
+However, any software and drivers that were included with the computer are not installed.
+When using a Windows CD instead of the restore partition, you'll need to install the drivers individually after Windows has been installed.